EndingCredits/EndingCredits.github.io/_posts/2017-7-5-Set-Networks.md

        Not an attempt to describe all possible types.
      -->

-Rather than an authorative overview of set networks (which I have neither the time nor expertise to write), the reader should consider this a basic introduction to the conectps and a guide to implementing such networks in a practical setting.
-For more details overviews and explanations, I encourage readers to go and read the various papers referred to in this post.
+Rather than an authorative overview of set networks (which I have neither the time nor expertise to write), the reader should consider this a basic introduction to the concepts and a guide to implementing such networks in a practical setting.
+For more thorough overviews and explanations, I encourage readers to go and read the various papers referred to in this post.

-Throughout this post I'll be including code snippets (in my preferred combination of python/tensorflow) demonstrating how various building blocks can be implemented.
-Sometime in the future, I hope to accompany this with some example esperimental code (in the meantime, [this poorly documented repository](https://github.com/EndingCredits/EmbeddingNetwork) can be referred to in an emergency).
+Throughout this post I'll be including code snippets (in python/tensorflow) demonstrating how various building blocks can be implemented.
+Sometime in the future, I hope to accompany this with some example experimental code, but in the meantime [this poorly documented repository](https://github.com/EndingCredits/EmbeddingNetwork can be referred to in an emergency.
 I'll also be including some of my own notes, both practical and theoretical.
 These can be found in the grey textboxes.